phalcon/documentation/docs/forms.md

 ```php
 public function clear(mixed $fields = null): Form
 ```
 Clears every element in the form to its default value.
-If the passed parameter `fields` is a string, only that field will be cleared.
+If the passed parameter `fields` is a string, only that field will will be cleared.
 If an array is passed, all elements in the array will be cleared.
 Finally, if nothing is passed, all fields will be cleared.

 ```php
 public function count(): int